Celiacv28/ricky-morty/README.md

 #### 4. **TypeScript for Type Safety**
 - Interfaces for all entities (`Character`, `Location`, `Episode`)
-- Type safety in component props and function parameters
+- Strict typing in components and functions
-- Strict typing with no implicit `any`
+- No implicit `any`
 - Reusable types (`CharacterFilters` interface)

 #### 5. **Hybrid Filtering Strategy**